 Step 2.
 Valid Medical Degrees

-As in almost any country in the world, you will need to have completed a medical program to become a doctor in Ireland as well.
+As in almost any country in the world, you will need to have completed a recognized medical degree to become a doctor in Ireland.
 If possible, it is recommended that you complete your medical education at an Irish university.

-In addition to the already mentioned state-of-the-art laboratories and research centers, studying in Ireland will also help you immerse yourself in the community.
-This way, you will understand the cultural patterns and needs of future patients and colleagues.
+In addition to laboratories, clinical facilities, and research opportunities, studying in Ireland can also help you immerse yourself in the community.
+This way, you can better understand the cultural patterns and needs of future patients and colleagues.

 Step 3.
 Complete a Mandatory Residency Period